 The article goes on about CCD (Colony Collapse Disorder) where entire bee colonies die off for unknown reasons.
-Some speculate that increased use of pesticides might be to blame (makes perfect sense to me).
-Still others think that cell phone towers are the culprits.
+Some speculate that increased use of pesticides might be to blame (which makes perfect sense to me).
+Still, others think that cell phone towers are the culprits.
 Noting:

 “Animals, including insects, use cryptochrome for navigation,” Goldsworthy told CNN.

 “They use it to sense the direction of the earth’s magnetic field and their ability to do this is compromised by radiation from [cell] phones and their base stations.
 So basically bees do not find their way back to the hive.”

 One study in India involved attaching a cell phone to the side of a bee hive and powering it on for two fifteen-minute periods each day.
 These researchers found that the honey production in the hive dropped off and the hive queen’s egg-laying was cut in half.

 All of that is indeed interesting, but somehow I think that a lot of information is lacking.
 First of all, any first-year physics student can tell you, the RF field around a cellphone antenna decreases logarithmically as a function of distance.
 In other words, for each unit of distance away from the antenna, the power density decreases by 10 times.
 Therefore, placing even a mobile phone directly on a bee hive will likely generate much higher RF fields than would otherwise be encountered, unless there was a bee hive in one of the cell tower antennas.

 Secondly, there is no mention of power levels, although the frequency appears to be in the 900 MHz range, if this is the study (.pdf) being referred to in the article.